TheCodingLand/Pdf-Conversion-Docker/README.md

 "http://www.fmwconcepts.com/imagemagick/downloadcounter.php?scriptname=localthresh&dirname=localthresh"

-On the docker host, mount a network share where PDF files are stored to be converted.
+On the docker host, mount a network share where you will put PDF files to be converted.

 Mount it with a RW permission.